 Most Frequently Used Forex Chart Patterns

-You'll probably know that the chart of a security is the starting point for all future analysis.
+You probably already know that the price chart for a security is the starting point of all analysis.
 Even those who are sceptical of technical analysis still use charts in their trading to some extent.
-There is a very good reason behind this - Forex charts provide traders with a large amount of information within limited time periods.
+There is a very good reason behind this, which is that Forex charts provide traders with a large amount of information.

-What is the point we are trying to make?
-With such a huge variety of ways to trade currencies, selecting the most common methods can save a lot of time, money, and effort.
-By using popular and simple approaches, a trader can design a complete trading plan using Forex trading chart patterns that frequently occur, and can be easily spotted with a little practice.
+With such a huge variety of ways to trade currencies, understanding the most common trading methods can save a lot of time, money, and effort.
+By using popular and simple approaches, a trader can design a complete trading plan using Forex patterns that frequently occur and can be easily spotted with little practice.

-You will probably have come across this pattern as it is quite popular and can be easily spotted.
-In addition, this pattern appears on all time frames and can be applied by day.
-Furthermore, entry levels, stop levels, and price targets make the formation easy to implement, because the Forex chart pattern supplies significant and easily seen levels.
+You will probably have come across the head and shoulders pattern, or at least have heard of it, as it is quite popular and is fairly easily spotted.
+It appears on all time frames and can be applied by day.
+Furthermore, entry levels, stop levels, and price targets make the formation easy to implement, because the Forex pattern supplies significant and easily seen levels.

-Let's look at how a head and shoulders pattern is formed:
+Let's look at how the head and shoulders pattern is formed:

-- The head - the price rises once more forming a higher peak
+- The Head - the price rises once more forming a higher peak than the left shoulder

 As the name suggests, these chart patterns have a triangular shape.
-The triangle pattern consists of two trendlines, flat, and either ascending or descending, with the price of the security heading between the two trendlines.
-There are three types of triangle Forex patterns which differ in their importance and construction, and they are: the ascending triangle, the symmetrical triangle, and the descending triangle.
+The triangle patterns consist of two of the following trendlines: flat, ascending or descending, and the price of the security moves between the two trendlines.
+There are three types of triangle Forex patterns which differ in their importance and construction:

 The Symmetrical Triangle